ShorelineCrypto/nengcoin/doc/build-unix.md

 # Docker Image

-A docker file "Dockerfile-ubuntu" for compiling NewEnglandcoin (NENG) in ubuntu 16.04 is provided here.
+A docker file "Dockerfile-ubuntu" for compiling Nengcoin (NENG) in ubuntu 16.04 is provided here.
 You can pull down a docker image built on this docker file by below docker command.

 For x86_64: